Here’s a look at Google, Inc.

 The name Google is a play on the word “googol,” a mathematical term referring to a 1 followed by 100 zeros (represented as 1 x 10100).

-Statistics from July 2015 show that Google has 89.26% of the world market share for search queries.
+Statistics from October 2020 show that Google owns about 88% of the world market share of search engines.

 1996 - Page and Brin collaborate on a search engine called BackRub.
 It exists solely on Stanford’s servers and eventually outgrows its space.